NeoxyBox/svelte-inview-next/README.md

 ### Video Control

-Play/pause a video when it's in/out the viewport.
+Play/pause a video when it's in/out of the viewport.

 ```svelte
 <script lang="ts">